Join Us for Winter Fan Night on Thursday, January 24

 Cammy Reid '22, who is a member of the Varsity Girls' Basketball Team, has been nominated for the Duke Automotive—Suffolk News-Herald Player of the Week!
 Cammy scored a team high 18 points in a Lady Saints win over Peninsula Catholic High School.

-Vote by 7:00 p.m.
-Wednesday by sending an email with the subject "Player of the Week" to firstname.lastname@example.org.
-You can also vote online by clicking here.
+Please vote for Cammy by 7:00 p.m. on Wednesday by sending an email with her name and the subject "Player of the Week" to firstname.lastname@example.org.
+Congratulations, Cammy!
 Go Saints!

 The Nansemond-Suffolk Academy boys’ basketball team came in at No. 8 in the first Virginia Independent Schools Athletic Association Division II poll.
 NSA sits at 9-3 on the season, better than the start they had through the same number of games last season.
 The Saints came in at No. 8 in the poll that came out this week.
 The Saints can continue to move up through the poll as they continue to win games in its conference.
 To continue reading the article in The Suffolk News-Herald, please click here.